- 1 Can CBD Oil Work As An Effective Tinnitus Treatment?

 - Multiple Sclerosis

 Famous CBD landmark case:

 Charlotte’s Web, is the story of a child who suffered constant siezures before taking cannabis oil, and is now living testimony to the curative effects of CBD.
 It is now a popular brand of cbd oil and oil products, popularizing a whole movement to make the use of this oil widely available.
-In fact the state of Kentucky is now ‘place to go’ for cbd oil as they are now legally allowed to grow industrial hemp under licence to produce the oil.
+In fact the state of Kentucky is now ‘place to go’ for cbd oil and other CBD Edibles such as gummy bears and other products, as they are now legally allowed to grow industrial hemp under licence to produce the oil.

 Charlotte’s Web Testimony Video